Statistical Tests for Large Tree-structured Data: Introduction

-Attempts to address these issues, at least from a modelling perspective, have hitherto been characterised by nonparametric or heuristic/algorithmic approaches specifically motivated by applications. \cite{Shen-Marron} used nonparametric functional data methods on the bijective representation of a tree as a continuous function, known as Dyck paths, using an aligning mechanism for exploring modes of variation in the trees in regression settings; however, this leads to the creation of some spurious artifacts for tree-structures, for example, negative branch lengths. \cite{APWB, AB} modelled the brain vessel data as three-dimensional trees embedded on a plane with the objective of investigating the relationship between the brain vessel structure and an individual's age.
-The Edit distance coupled with algorithmic tools was used by \cite{YKT} and \cite{TP} to detect duplicate XML records; they represented each document that contained a hierarchy of program statements and tags as a rooted tree and used a collection of such documents to generate a sample of tree-structured data.
-Another important example of the use of algorithmic methods is to represent the observed secondary structures of RNA sequences by means of ordered trees, wherein changes in RNA sequences are described as suitable transformations of trees \citep{SW, LNM,KE}.
-Despite the flexibility associated with such nonparametric and algorithmic methods for tree-structured data, depending on the choice of representation and metric, developing robust inferential methods is not straightforward, and determining distributions of the statistics of interests is difficult.
+Attempts to address these issues, at least from a modeling perspective, have hitherto been characterized by nonparametric or heuristic/algorithmic approaches specifically motivated by applications.
+For example, in the context of trees used to model blood vessels in a human brain, \cite{Shen-Marron} used nonparametric functional data analysis methods, \cite{WMA} developed a nonparametric regression model with a tree-structured response variable, and \cite{APWB, AB} used PCA-methods using a suitable metric on trees. \cite{YKT, TP} employed the Edit distance with algorithmic tools for detection of duplicate XML records represented as trees.
+See also \cite{SW, LNM,KE} for use of algorithmic methods on secondary structures of RNA represented as trees.
+Despite the flexibility associated with such nonparametric and algorithmic methods for tree-structured data, depending on the choice of representation and metric, developing robust inferential methods, and determining distributions of the statistics of interest are difficult.
 Critically, without a probability model supporting the simulation of trees through a generative model, it becomes hard to assess the generality of the methods across tree-structured datasets.